drivendataorg/wind-dependent-variables/2nd_Place/README.md

 # Predicting Wind Speeds of Tropical Storms using Stack of Multi-Step CNNs

 Second place solution for Wind-dependent Variables: Predict Wind Speeds of Tropical Storms.

+Note: Pre-computed model weights (`archive.zip`) can be downloaded to the top level directory from `s3://drivendata-competition-radiant-earth/2nd_place/`.

 ## Summary of Approach